jacobyou27/CellSimulations/doc/DESIGN.md

 ## Assumptions that Affect the Design

+#### Configuration:

+- **Assumption**: The xml data in the files is mostly correct.
+If the xml data file is not formated correctly errors will be thrown but usually as an assumption xml files are of a certain format.

+- **Assumption**: A cell will only have doubles properties.
+In the cellRecord class we currently only store a map of string to doubles for the cell properties.

 #### Model:
 - **Assumption: There are a set number of states for all simulations** - This made it really easy to make states for most simulations, as pairing integers and enums was incredibly simple.
 However, this proved to be a serious problem when tackling Bacteria.
 Enums could not represent the states, and things that used states, such as all of the model classes, color mangement, and config reading, would not work.
 We stuck with enums, instead using a dummy enum that held no values.
 Instead, the real value would be saved in the cell properties.